DavidT3/DAXA/paper/paper.md

 ---

 # Summary
 We introduce a new, open-source, Python module for the acquisition and processing of archival data from multiple X-ray telescopes, Democratising Archival X-ray Astronomy (hereafter referred to as \texttt{DAXA}).
-The aim of \texttt{DAXA is to provide a consistent, easy-to-use, interface with the disparate interfaces to different X-ray telescope data archives, and their processing packges, thus enabling much greater access to X-ray data for non-specialists.
+The aim of \texttt{DAXA} is to provide a consistent, easy-to-use, interface with the disparate interfaces to different X-ray telescope data archives, and their processing packges, thus enabling much greater access to X-ray data for non-specialists.
 This in addition to providing low-level control of processing for X-ray experts.

 # Statement of need